puppetlabs/puppet-docs/source/puppet/5.5/puppet_strings.md

 1. Change directory into the module: `cd /modules/<MODULE_NAME>`.
 2. Run the command: `puppet strings`.

+Strings outputs HTML to `./doc/` directory in the module.

 To generate documentation for specific files or directories in a module, run the `puppet strings generate` subcommand and specify the files or directories as a space-separated list.

+For example:

 ```
 puppet strings generate first.pp second.pp
 ```

-To generate documentation for specific directories, run the `puppet strings generate` command and specify the directories:
+or

 ```
 $ puppet strings generate 'modules/foo/lib/**/*.rb' 'modules/foo/manifests/**/*.pp' 'modules/foo/functions/**/*.pp' ...
 ```

-To render HTML documentation in any browser, open the index.html file L in a `/doc/` folder in the module.
-You can view the HTML for a single module or for all of your installed modules in any web browser.
+To render HTML documentation for a single module, open the `index.html` file in the module's `./doc/` folder.

-You can view HTML documentation for all your local modules with the `server` action.

-This action serves documentation for all modules in the [module path](https://docs.puppet.com/puppet/latest/reference/dirs_modulepath.html) at `http://localhost:8808`.
+To view HTML documentation for all of your local modules, run `puppet strings server`.
+[JEAN TODO: do they need to be in a certain directory to run this command?]
+The `server` action serves documentation for all modules in the [module path](./dirs_modulepath.html) at `http://localhost:8808`.

-1. View HTML documentation in your web browser by running `puppet strings server`

 {:.task}
 ### Generate documentation in Markdown

-Strings outputs documentation in Markdown to a Markdown file in the main directory of the module.
+To generate reference documentation in Markdown, specify the `markdown` format when you run Strings.
+The reference documentation includes descriptions, usage details, and parameter information for classes, defined types, functions, and resource types and providers.

-By default, Markdown output generates a `REFERENCE.md` file, but you can specify a different location or filename if you prefer.
-The generated Markdown includes reference information only.
-The `REFERENCE.md` file is the same format and information we are introducing into Puppet Supported modules.
+Strings generates Markdown output as a `REFERENCE.md` file in the main module directory, but you can specify a different filename or location with command line options.

 1. Change directory into the module: `cd /modules/<MODULE_NAME>`.
 2. Run the command: `puppet strings generate --format markdown`.